GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 You could continue to work on this simple local copy to build up a functionally rich website, but you will have to set up a Jekyll development environment to do things like migrate posts from Blogger.

-The next section describes how to do this and use Jekyll to generate the website.
+The next section describes how to do this using Jekyll to generate the website.
 ## Jekyll development environment
 ### Install RVM and Ruby
 Jekyll is a Ruby Gem that must be [installed](https://jekyllrb.com/docs/installation/) on your system, which in my case is a Centos 7 workstation.
 These instructions should work for other RPM-based distros like RHEL or Fedora.